 A high performance automotive resource for parts, how-to's, projects, buyer's guides, technical, events, and more.

-For those of you that don’t know, a catch can is a device that is installed in the PCV (Positive Crankcase Ventilation) system.
-It “catches” all the oil vapor that passes from the crankcase back into the intake system where the crankcase is vented too.
-This oil vapor, as well as other nasty things that come out of the crankcase, has a very low octane rating.
+A catch can is a device installed between the engine's crankcase and the intake system.
+It “catches” all the oil vapor that passes from the crankcase back into the intake system where the crankcase vents.
+This oil vapor has a low octane rating and also coats the walls of the entire intake tract and builds up over time.
 When the junk from the crankcase makes it's way into the cylinders, it can cause detonation and reduce the performance of the engine.Read More